4/29/2020

 CFO

-Financially maybe that's not the top performance this quarter.
-163 million SEC is better than a year ago but you should recall that we had production issues a year ago that dampened the result.
-This quarter as Henrik mentioned saw very strong deliveries but we also had somewhat higher costs.
-Connected to keep the production running at the high level and also solved some logistic issues.
+Financially, maybe that's not the top performance this quarter.
+163 million SEC is better than a year ago, but you should recall that we had production issues a year ago that dampened the result.
+This quarter, as Henrik mentioned, saw very strong deliveries, but we also had somewhat higher costs connected to keep the production running at a high level and also solve some logistic issues.
 So the cost side was a bit on the high side this quarter.
-When comparing to Q4 you might recall that we had a bonus for renewable energy production that positively impacted the Q4 result.
-Looking ahead in Q4 we will have our annual maintenance stop at Yggdrasil Spruk which is expected to take 120 million SEC toll on the Q4 result.
+When comparing to Q4, you might recall that we had a bonus for renewable energy production that positively impacted the Q4 result.
+Looking ahead in Q4, we will have our annual maintenance stop at Iggesundsbruk, which is expected to take 120 million SEK toll on the Q4 result.

 speaker

 Thank you.
 A few words about paper.
-If you look at our paper business we were in a good shape at the end of last year before the corona struck us.
-The overall market in general we know that demand is declining a bit.
-And the situation we have right now with falling demand and also with society actually closing down of course then it has an impact on demand.
-Which is not easy to know exactly where it's going.
+If you look at our paper business, I would say we were in a good shape at the end of last year before the corona struck us.
+The overall market in general, we know that demand is declining a bit.
+And the situation we have right now with falling demand and also with societies actually closing down, of course, then it has an impact on demand, which is it's not easy to know exactly where it's going.
 It's actually quite impossible.
 There is some price pressure.
-And we have, sorry, there is some price pressure in the market.
-When it comes to the first quarter actually our own performance was not bad at all.
-We had a good product mix, we delivered a good result and quite happy about the way we were able to run the machines as we were more or less running full.
-However during the latter part of the first quarter in March we see that the order book is shrinking and we will adjust our production capacity to the demand going forward in the second quarter.
-As I said it's not easy to predict what is going to happen.
-At the end of the day we are totally dependent on how markets, especially in Europe, are consuming and whether they are opening up or not.
+And we have, sorry.
+There is some price pressure in the market.
+When it comes to the first quarter, actually, our own performance was not bad at all.
+We had a good product mix.
+We delivered a good result and quite happy about the way we were able to run the machines as we were more or less running full.
+However, during the latter part of the first quarter in March, we see that the order book is shrinking and we will adjust our production capacity to the demand going forward in the second quarter.
+As I said, it's not easy to predict what is going to happen.
+At the end of the day, we are totally dependent on how markets, especially in Europe, are consuming and whether they are opening up or not.
 Anders, financials and paper.

 speaker